MostAwesomeDude/website/content/entries/highway-star.rst

 things directly onto the rootfs or stateful partition, and we can't change the partition table.
 Either one would wreck the Chrome OS boot pretty thoroughly.
-But, we could always go the brutish, lazy route, and simply have a chroot
-<em>in our home directory</em>.
-Getting at our Portage and compiler would be
-as easy as invoking chroot, and we could still have the rest of the system (Chrome, WiFi manager, battery monitor, terminal emulator, window manager) at our disposal.
+But, we could always go the brutish, lazy route, and simply have a chroot *in our home directory*.
+Getting at our Portage and compiler would be as easy as invoking chroot, and we could still have the rest of the system (Chrome, WiFi manager, battery monitor, terminal emulator, window manager) at our disposal.
 Excellent.